qrtt1/project-prompt-generator/README.md

 ## Features 🌟

-- **Flexible Output Options:** 🔀 Generate individual markdown files or a single consolidated file.
+- **Flexible Output Options:** 🔀 Generate individual markdown files, a single consolidated file, or JSON output.
 - **Automatic Markdown Conversion:** 🔄 Converts all project files (excluding those in `.gitignore`) into individual markdown files.
 - **Structured Output:** 📂 Option to create an all-in-one file that includes an outline and the content of all converted files for easy use with LLMs.
 - **Code Highlighting:** 🌈 Automatically detects file extensions and applies proper markdown code highlighting.